Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the Croatian Science Foundation under project IP-2018-01-2449 (MiTPDE), by the Austrian Science Foundation (FWF) Stand Alone Project number P-35508-N, and the Croatian-Austrian bilateral project Mathematical aspects of granular hydro-dynamics – modelling, analysis, and numerics.
+This work was supported in part by the Croatian Science Foundation under project number HRZZ-MOBODL-2023-08-7617 and IP-2022-10-7261 Analysis of Partial Differential Equations and Shape Optimization (ADESO), the Austrian Science Foundation (FWF) Stand Alone Project number P-35508-N, and the Croatian-Austrian bilateral project Mathematical Aspects of Granular Hydro-dynamics – Modelling, Analysis, and Numerics.